Jordan–Hare Stadium: Early years

-Before 1939, Auburn played its home games under Coach Jack Meagher at Drake Field, a bare-bones facility seating only 700 people in temporary bleachers.
+Before 1939, Auburn played its home games at Drake Field, a bare-bones facility seating only 700 people in temporary bleachers.
 With such a tiny capacity, Auburn was only able to play one game on campus per year, and frequently had to play many of its "home" games at neutral sites.
-From 1934 to 1942, Jack Meagher was the head football coach at Auburn University, where he compiled a 48–37–10 record.
-Shug Jordan was his assistant coach.
-During his nine seasons coaching the Auburn Tigers, they played in their first bowl game ever, the Bacardi Bowl.
-The game was held in Havana, Cuba.
-In 1935, Meagher was named the SEC Coach of the Year.
-He joined the Navy during World War II and served as a lieutenant commander in the United States Navy.
 By the 1930s, school officials realized that Auburn had long since outgrown Drake Field, and felt chagrin at having to play "home" games at Birmingham's Legion Field, Montgomery's Cramton Bowl, and even Memorial Stadium in Columbus, Georgia.
-Head coach, Jack Meagher, was a driving force to raising funds and building a permanent stadium at Auburn.
+Head coach Jack Meagher was a driving force to raising funds and building a permanent stadium at Auburn.

 The stadium, then known as Auburn Stadium, hosted its first game on November 10, 1939, between the Auburn and Georgia Tech Yellow Jackets football freshmen teams.
 While the school was officially known as Alabama Polytechnic Institute until 1960, it had been popularly known as "Auburn" for years, and the decision to name the stadium as such reflected this.
-The stadium was dedicated on Thanksgiving Day (November 30) 1939 before the first varsity game played in the stadium, a 7–7 tie with the University of Florida under Auburn head coach Jack Meagher.
+The stadium was dedicated on Thanksgiving Day (November 30) 1939 before the first varsity game played in the stadium, a 7–7 tie with the University of Florida.
 The Gators had to dress at their hotel in Opelika because the stadium's adjoining field house was still under construction.
 The Auburn-Florida game was originally scheduled for December 2, 1939 in Montgomery.
 The game was rescheduled in order for the stadium to be dedicated on Thanksgiving Day, Auburn officials seemingly wanting the significance of the occasion to dovetail with America's established Thanksgiving Day football tradition, a plan nearly thwarted by Franklin D. Roosevelt's "Franksgiving" decree.
 Had Alabama not chosen to observe Thanksgiving on its original date, the stadium would have instead been dedicated on the original date of the Florida game, December 2.